cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

         stackTrace: true
 ```

+{{< caution >}}
+By default Tetragon does not expose the kernel addresses, you need to enable
+the flag `--expose-kernel-addresses` to get the addresses along the rest.

+Note that the Tetragon agent is using its privilege to read the kernel symbols
+and their address.
+Being able to retrieve kernel symbols address can be used to
+break kernel address space layout randomization (KASLR) so only privileged users
+should be able to enable this feature and read events containing stack traces.
+{{< /caution >}}

 Once loaded, events created from this policy will contain a new `stack_trace`
 field on the `process_kprobe` event with an output similar to: